Easy Almond Chocolate Cookies – Gluten Free

 • Preheat the oven to 200C / 180C fan and prepare 2 baking trays with greaseproof paper.

-• Then in a separate bowl whisk the eggs, melted butter, and almond essence
+• Then in a separate bowl whisk the eggs, melted butter, and vanilla essence

 • Add the wet mixture to your dry and mix to combine into a soft dough